di-unipi-socc/FogDirSim/README.md

  - The device events name type are assumed from the manual and they should not be as FogDirector types
  - Some IDs that are interger in FogDirector, in the simulator are strings.
  - Only one user is admitted (`admin` user)
+ - This simulator not manages Network Interfaces Resources
 ## Known Bugs
 The `GET device?searchByAny` returns all elements.
 It depends on MongoDB invokation.
 I have to chech it...